Major Tuddy

 Major Tuddy is the mascot of the Washington Commanders of the National Football League (NFL).
 He is a large anthropomorphic pig who wears a combat helmet and team uniform.
-Introduced during the team's rebrand in 2022, he is a homage to The Hogs, Washington's famed offensive line in the 1980s.
+Introduced during the team's rebrand in 2022, he is an homage to the Hogs, Washington's famed offensive line in the 1980s.
 "Tuddy" is a slang term derived from the abbreviation of a touchdown (TD).

-He follows Peppa Pig and Miss Piggy on Twitter.
+Career

+Major Tuddy was introduced on January 1, 2023.
+He is a homage to the Hogs, Washington's famed offensive line in the 1980s.
+"Tuddy" is a slang term derived from the abbreviation of a touchdown (TD).